 Kraber .50-Cal Sniper (care package)

-Put simply, the Kraber is the best weapon in the game.
-The sniper rifle can only be found in supply drops, and will likely remain there for the entirety of its Apex Legends lifespan.
-However despite its rarity, the damage that the Kraber puts out is lethal.
+To put it plainly, the Kraber is the best weapon in the game.
+This sniper rifle can only be found in supply drops – where it will likely remain for the entirety of its Apex Legends lifespan – but that doesn’t mean you should skip it.
+Despite its rarity, the damage the Kraber deals out is lethal.

 A body shot does 145 damage – that’s enough to crack even a fully-upgraded Evo-shield – and a headshot deals 435.
 No legend, even if they have a maxed-out shield, gold helmet and the Fortified ability, will survive that.
 The downsides to the Kraber are its limited ammunition supply and the lengthy reloading process, but if you put in the hours at the practise range, none of that will matter.